 - Get support.
 There may be unknown reasons your attorney is busy, for example, weeklong trials, vacations or personal issues.
 Let us know when you have difficulty reaching your attorney so we can support you.
 Contact us by email at PublicDefense@graysharbor.us.

 - How do I file a complaint?
-Only the individual appointed a public defense attorney by the court may file complaint with the Department of Public Defense.
+Only the individual represented by a public defense attorney may file complaint with the Department of Public Defense.
 We do not accept complaints from others.
 To file a complaint:

 - Send the complaint in writing.
 Provide details about the problem.
 Include copies of all prior communications you sent to your attorney about the problem.
 Include the attorney’s name, the court the case is filed with, the cause or case number(s), your legal name, your mailing address, your phone number, and your email address (if you have one).
 You may send the complaint via email or US mail to the Department of Public Defense at: